Utsukushiki Zankoku na Sekai: Release

 The song was released in two versions; the first limited edition (PCCG-01343), which also included a DVD containing the music video for the song, and the regular edition (PCCG-70180).
 The music video was choreographed to reflect the feelings of Eren Yeager, the main character of the anime, and his desire for freedom.

 The single's coupling B-side song was titled "Starting line", and was also a rock number, but faster-paced.
 The song was originally planned to be part of the album Glamorous Songs, but ended up not being recorded and was released along with this single.

 Live performances

 The song was unveiled for the first time at the Attack on Titan stage event of Anime Contents Expo 2013 held on March 31, 2013, before the song was originally released.
-The song was also preformed at Animelo Summer Live 2013 held on August 25, 2013, which was also Hikasa's first solo appearance.
-The song was preformed live for the last time as part of Hikasa's first live tour "Le Tour de Couleur" on October 4, 2014, at Hibiya Open-Air Concert Hall.
+The song was also performed at Animelo Summer Live 2013 held on August 25, 2013, which was also Hikasa's first solo appearance.
+The song was performed live for the last time as part of Hikasa's first live tour "Le Tour de Couleur" on October 4, 2014, at Hibiya Open-Air Concert Hall.